Former West Virginia correctional officer pleads guilty to civil rights violation in inmate death News

 qimono / Pixabay

-A former correctional officer in southern West Virginia, Mark Holdren pleaded guilty on Wednesday to a US federal civil rights violation in the death of an inmate.
-The inmate, Quantez Burks had died less than 24 hours after being booked to jail.
+A former correctional officer in southern West Virginia, Mark Holdren, pleaded guilty on Wednesday to a US federal civil rights violation in the death of an inmate.
+The inmate, Quantez Burks, had died less than 24 hours after being booked to jail.

 The inmate had been detained for a minor offense before he was found unresponsive in his cell the following day.
-An investigation by federal authorities revealed that the officers in question had used excessive force during the inmate’s detention, causing serious injuries that led to the inmate’s death.
+An investigation by federal authorities revealed that the officers in question had used excessive force during the inmate’s detention, causing serious injuries that led to his death.
 Mark Holdren is the fifth officer to plead guilty in the case, with the last two officers entering their guilty pleas in August.

 The officer’s plea agreement stipulates that he could face a significant prison term and fines, with a maximum penalty of 30 years in prison and a $250,000 fine.
 The sentencing is to happen in the coming months.

-During the hearing, the officer expressed remorse, stating that he ‘deeply regretted’ his actions.
+During the hearing, the officer expressed remorse, stating that he “deeply regretted” his actions.
 However, federal prosecutors underscored the severity of the offense, emphasizing that correctional officers have a duty to uphold the safety and rights of those in their custody.

 Civil rights advocates and family members of the deceased have called for broader reforms and increased oversight within West Virginia’s correctional system, as they pointed to a pattern of alleged mistreatment and abuse in the state’s detention facilities.